 ☼ ☼ ☼

 The next day, a police car with two officers inside drove into William's driveway.
-They parked but left the vehicle running.
+They parked outside William’s house but left the vehicle running.

 “You sure this is the right address, Mitch?”

 Mitch checked his notebook and compared it to the number on the front of the house.
 “Yeah, this is it.”